EMPLOYEE PRIVACY NOTICE POINT72 UK LIMITED / POINT72 EUROPE (LONDON) LLP

 - erase your personal data; or

-These rights will be limited in some situations; for example, where we are required to process your personal data by EU or EU member state law or where we are legally entitled to refuse your request.
+These rights will be limited in some situations; for example, where we are required to process your personal data by applicable law or where we are legally entitled to refuse your request.

 You can also lodge a complaint with the data protection regulator (details of which are provided below) if you think that any of your rights have been infringed by us.

 You can find out more information about your rights by contacting the Information Commissioner’s Office, or by searching their website at https://ico.org.uk/.